Licensure Act for Speech and Language Pathologists and Audiologists.

 (1) His license has been secured by fraud or deceit practiced upon the Board.

-(2) Fraud or deceit in connection with his services rendered as an audiologist or speech pathologist.
+(2) Fraud or deceit in connection with his services rendered as an audiologist or speech and language pathologist.

-(3) Unethical conduct as defined in this Article or in a code of ethics adopted by the Board.
+(3) Unethical or immoral conduct as defined in this Article or in a code of ethics adopted by the Board.

 (4) Violation of any lawful order, rule or regulation rendered or adopted by the Board.